alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > Note: Our goal was to identify which ethical principles mattered most to them, so we were careful not to highlight that we had already developed an existing framework (SAFE-D principles) that could unduly influence their feedback.

-However, one relevant activity from workshop 1a that is worth mentioning was the explicit request to identify and discuss ethical values and principles that were seen as salient or significant in the context of the design, development, and deployment of trustworthy digital mental health technologies.
+However, one relevant activity from workshop 1a that is worth mentioning was the explicit request to identify and discuss ethical values and principles that were seen as salient or significant in the context of the design, development, and deployment of trustworthy DMHTs.

 The following word cloud shows participant answers for the question,

 > 'What values and principles matter to you?'